MAAP-Project/user-metadata-form/README.md

 ## Deployment

+All deployed instances require `cp .env.example .env` and updating the values in `.env` with valid credentials.

 Deployment uses `docker-compose` to run an app (rails), web (nginx) and db (postgres) services.
 See required files in the [`docker/`](./docker) directory of this repo.

 You can build the services locally or on a remote server with the following commands: